mukund0715-collab/Employee-Turnover-Prediction/README.md

 # Employee-Turnover-Prediction
-This project uses AI to combat costly employee turnover.
+This project uses ML to combat costly employee turnover.
 By analyzing HR data, it predicts at-risk employees, assesses their efficiency, and estimates the financial impact of their departure.
 This enables HR teams to shift from reactive measures to proactive, data-driven retention strategies, fostering a more stable workforce.

 # Predictive Analytics for Employee Retention and Turnover Forecasting